 Active Threat Training

-The Department of Police and Public Safety and EHS offer Active Threat Training on a routine basis or upon request to provide instruction and discuss how to respond to violence that may occur on or off campus.
-To register for a scheduled training course click here.
-To request more information or schedule a course for your classroom, office, or department contact email@example.com.
+The Department of Police and Public Safety and Environmental Health and Safety (EHS) offer Active Threat Training on a routine basis or upon request to provide instruction and discuss how to respond to violence that may occur on or off campus.
+To request a training session contact firstname.lastname@example.org.

 If you have any questions or concerns about Mason’s readiness for potential emergencies on campus, please contact: